Your pitcher was "cleared to throw"… so why does it still not feel right?

 But because every source is telling them something different.

-The real problem isn’t lack of information.
-It’s the lack of a way to decide.
+The real problem isn't lack of information.
+It's having no clear way to read what you're already seeing.

 The Real Problem Isn't the Arm: It's the Decision Gap